 It is hard to detect a spammer using the Google Analytics as that person can show behaviors similar to the above three types: Fast Human Browser, Intelligent Researcher, and The Focused Individual.

 The Internet Bot

 Internet Bots are software that perform tasks on the internet at high speed.
 They are responsible for the largest Internet Traffic in the world.
 Various types on bots exist on the internet.
 Search engines like Google use bots called spiders.
 They visit websites and index them so that it can be listed in their search results.
 To make the best out of these bots, your content should be SEO optimised.

 Other types of bots such as crawlers are used to scan related websites for a particular type of information and this retrieved information will be used for some other purposes.
 Malicious bots also exist on the internet which is used for launching DDoS attack or harvesting Email-IDs from different websites.
 There is not much you can do to prevent them.

-Understanding and Identifying traffic on your website gives you the power to change the content or generate new ones to suit your requirements.
-Information gained from Google Analytics can be used as a factor in decision-making.
+Understanding and Identifying traffic on your website give you the power to change the content or generate new ones to suit your requirements.
+The information gained from Google Analytics can be used as a factor in decision-making.
 So, what kind of traffic dominates your website?
 Do you know any other types of visitors?
 Share it with us in the comments below.